 During this time I had a small studio at home with a reel-to-reel tape player, a 4-track cassette deck, and a few instruments.
 I had a Yamaha SK-20 Stringmachine, an electric guitar, a bass, and a drum-machine.
 I realized that I enjoyed creating new music and experimenting with different sounds, rather than mastering any particular instrument.

-In 1979 and 1980, I had the opportunity to meet other musicians and get involved in recording demos for various bands.
-I also played bass in Acme Band, a dynamic group that played different genres of music as well as original material.
-Uffe Börjesson was the one who challenged us to grow and have fun as musicians.
+In 1979 and 1981, I had the opportunity to meet other musicians and get involved in recording demos for various bands.
+I played bass in Acme Band, a dynamic group that played different genres of music as well as original material, and had a few rehearsals with another band "Rocks".
+Looking back it was a great time of being involved with different musicians.
 I also bought a flute and my first fretless bass.

 After the breakup of Acme Band in 1982, I found myself isolated and longing for a musical outlet.
 I reached out to a singer who had also left his previous group "Studz" and we formed a new band with original material.
-We had a real nice time playing songs (composed by the singer) and some gigs in the 80's.
+We played songs composed by the singer, and we had some gigs in the 80's.

-I was happy to have more freedom and creativity in my music, without the pressure of being in a band.
-My home studio grew with an Atari 1040ste, an Ensoniq ESQ-1 keyboard, Akai S900 sampler, and some rack synths.
+In the 90's I was happy to have more freedom and creativity in my music, without the pressure of being in a band.
+My home studio grew with an Atari 1040ste with C-Lab Creator software, an Ensoniq ESQ-1 synth, Akai S900 sampler, a Lexicon LXP-1 reverb, and some rack synths.

-I experimented with different genres and styles in the 90's.
-This resulted in my first solo album Repple Depple Orchestra, and an album together with workmates (non-musicians).
+I experimented with different ways of making music.
+This resulted in my first solo album Repple Depple Orchestra which was planned to be performed by 12 people (which never happened), and an album together with workmates (non-musicians).
 I recorded sounds and voices from the workplace, and did some songs with my closest workmate, and it became the album ReproRappers.